cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 Change the values TBD that you find here with values that describe you.

-.. todo:: cm "default username=<portalname>"
+.. todo:: Hyungro: cm "defaukt username=username <portalname>"

-.. todo:: cm "project fg101"  101 is just a placeholder use your real
+.. todo:: Hyungro: cm "project fg101"  101 is just a placeholder use your real
 	  project id